Glossary of Window Decorating Terms

 A drapery fabric installed over anther layer of drapery.

-Where two leading edges of drapery meet and go past each other.
-2-5 inches is recommended ( traverse rod center draw ) to eliminate light penetrating.
-Add this to your rod face width.
+Where two leading edges of drapery meet and go past other 2 inches ( traverse rod center draw ) to eliminate light penetrating.

 One half a pair of draperies or curtains.